lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/flashing-board.rst

 2. Click on ``RUN`` button
 3. Shows the progress

-If you see a lot of green color and progress bar says `PASSED`` then well done you have successfully flashed the gateware image on your BeagleV-Fire board.
+If you see a lot of green color and the progress bar says ``PASSED`` then well done you have successfully flashed the gateware image on your BeagleV-Fire board.

 Flashing eMMC